killergerbah/asbplayer/README.md

 Keyboard shortcuts are customizable from the [settings](https://killergerbah.github.io/asbplayer/?view=settings#keyboard-shortcuts) or from accessing the extension directly.
 Once asbplayer has been bound to a video, you can use the keyboard shortcuts to access most of asbplayer's features.

-### Extension video overlay
+#### Extension video overlay

-By default some overlay UI appears when streaming video is paused.
+By default some UI appears at the top of streaming video when it is paused.
 It can be toggled on/off from the [settings](https://killergerbah.github.io/asbplayer/?view=settings#streaming-video).
 It exists primarily to make it possible to sentence mine on Kiwi Browser for Android, with buttons/fields to mine a subtitle, load subtitles, and adjust subtitle offset.

 #### Audio track selection for mkv files